secanoid2/HTTPS-ALWAYS/README.md

 ## Temporarily Disabling the Extension

-If you ever need to temporarily allow a network request through as HTTP, you can disable the React Blocker Extension for a specific browsing session.
+If you ever need to temporarily allow a network request through as HTTP, you can disable the HTTPS Always Extension for a specific browsing session.
 Follow these steps:

 1. **Access Chrome Extensions:**
    - Click on the puzzle icon in the Chrome toolbar.
    - Select "Manage extensions."

-2. **Disable React Blocker:**
+2. **Disable HTTPS Always:**
-   - Locate the React Blocker Extension in the extensions list.
+   - Locate the HTTPS Always Extension in the extensions list.
-   - Toggle the switch next to "React Blocker" to disable the extension temporarily.
+   - Toggle the switch next to "HTTPS Always" to disable the extension temporarily.

 3. **Allow HTTP Requests:**
    - Perform your necessary tasks that require HTTP connections.